alirzaaam/Automate-the-google-dinosaur-game/README.md

   2. Make sure the game is visible on screen and ready to start.

-  3. Run the Python script (either from your IDE or terminal).
+  3. Run the Python script.

   4. Go back to the game tab and press space to start the game.